Localization

 Translating images

-Images may or may not need to be translated.
-When Userflow encounters an image in your content, it’ll look like this on the Localization page:
+Images may or may not require translation.
+When Userflow encounters an image in your content, it will look like this on the Localization page:

-If the image is a pure graphic with no text, you can simply click Use original.
+If the image is a pure graphic with no text, click Use original.

-If the image contains text in the base locale, you’ll probably want to pick another image for the locale you’re translating to.
-Click Upload image to upload an image from your computer, or click Enter URL to point to an image you have hosted somewhere on the Internet.
+If the image contains text in the base locale, try using a different image for the locale you’re translating to.
+Click Upload image to upload an image from your computer, or click Enter URL to point to an image you have hosted on the Internet.

 Translating videos

-When you insert videos in your content, you enter e.g. a YouTube URL.
-Under Localization, it’ll show up like a regular text field containing the video URL:
+When you insert a video in your content, enter its URL (for example, a YouTube URL).
+Under Localization, it will appear as a text field containing the video URL:

-You can either enter another video URL to use a localized version of the video or just use the same value.
+You can either enter another video URL to use a localized version of the video or simply use the same value.

 Translating element text

-When you select elements (e.g. for a tooltip to point to), Userflow may use the text of the element to target it.
+When you select elements (for example, to anchor to a tooltip in a flow), Userflow may use the text of the element to target it.

-If Userflow chooses to use the text, and you don’t check the Dynamic text checkbox in the builder, the text of the element will need to be translated:
+If Userflow chooses to use the text, and you don’t select the Dynamic text checkbox in the builder, the text of the element will need to be translated:

-Important: The translated text you enter must match the text in your UI exactly!
-In the screenshot above, a “Projects” menu item has been selected in the English version of our app.
-If that same menu item is called “Projekter” in the Danish version of our app, we must write “Projekter” exactly for Userflow to be able to find the element.
+Important: The translated text you enter must match the text in your UI exactly.
+In the screenshot above, a Projects menu item has been selected in the English version of our app.
+If the same menu item is called ’Projekter’ in the Danish version of our app, we must write ’Projekter’ exactly for Userflow to be able to find the element.

-Alternatively, you can click Use dynamic text, which makes Userflow find the element without relying on the text.
-This has the same effect as when you check Dynamic text in the builder.
+Alternatively, you can click Use dynamic text, which instructs Userflow to find the element without relying on the text.
+This has the same effect as when you select Dynamic text in the builder.

-In any case, we highly recommend testing the complete flow in the given locale before publishing it, to make sure that all elements are found correctly.
+We highly recommend testing the complete flow in the given locale before publishing it to ensure that all elements are found correctly.

 Editing existing translations

-You can edit existing translations at any point.
-Simply change whatever you’d like and re-publish.
+You can edit existing translations at any time by making changes and republishing them.

 Editing the original content

-You are free to edit the original content whenever and however you want.
+You are free to edit the original content as needed and at your discretion.

 If you change any text in the original content, Userflow will detect this change and reflect it on the Localization page with a yellow warning triangle:

 In this screenshot, notice how an extra sentence has been added to the first text.
-Simply adjust the translation to fix it, and the icon will turn back into a green checkmark.
+Adjust the translation to match it, and the icon will revert to a green checkmark.

-If you were to publish the changed original content without fixing the outdated translation, the old translation will keep being shown to users.
+If you were to publish the edited original content without fixing the outdated translation, the old translation would continue to display to users.

 Export and import